Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 Best Private MBBS: KMC Manipal.
 India's premier private medical institution.
 Strong global reputation.

-Best for Christian Minority: St. John's Medical Bangalore.
-35% Christian minority quota with significant cutoff relaxation.
+Best for Christian Minority: St. John's Medical Bangalore — a dedicated Christian-minority quota (share per the current KEA seat matrix) with significant cutoff relaxation.

 Best Value Private: KMC Mangalore.
 Sister college to KMC Manipal at lower fees.